ShaikYakoub/Digital-Service-Hub/VERCEL-DEPLOY.md

 ### Error: Database connection failed
 **Solution**:
-1. Verify DATABASE_URL is correct
+1. Verify DATABASE_URL is correct and accessible from Vercel
-2. Ensure your database allows connections from Vercel IPs
+2. Ensure your database allows connections from Vercel IPs (or all IPs for hosted databases)
-3. Check if your database requires SSL (add `?sslmode=require` to connection string)
+3. Check if your database requires SSL (add `?sslmode=require` to connection string if needed)
+4. For Vercel Postgres, use the connection string from the Vercel dashboard
+5. Test the connection string locally first

 ### Error: NEXTAUTH_SECRET missing
 **Solution**: Generate a secret with: `openssl rand -base64 32` and add to environment variables

+### Error: "Something went wrong!
+An error occurred in the Server Components render"
+**Solutions**:
+1. Check Vercel deployment logs for the actual error
+2. Verify all environment variables are set correctly
+3. Ensure DATABASE_URL is accessible from Vercel
+4. Check that Prisma client generated correctly (look for "prisma generate" in build logs)
+5. Verify AUTH_TRUST_HOST=true is set
+6. Check that NEXTAUTH_URL matches your deployment URL

 ### Build fails with module errors
 **Solution**: Clear Vercel build cache and redeploy

+### Prisma Client Import Errors
+**Solution**: Make sure the Prisma schema output path matches the import in lib/db.ts.
+The current setup uses `../lib/generated` as output.

 ## Post-Deployment